ispras/microtesk/README.txt

  Working with MicroTESK in the Eclipse IDE:

- 1. Run command 'gradle eclipse' to generate the Eclipse project and classpath files.
+ 1. Generate the Eclipse project and classpath files with Gradle.

+    Execute the "gradle eclipse" command in the command line terminal.

  2. Create a workspace located in the "<microtesk>/trunk" directory.